 Jump to:

-🥒 What is Tzatziki?
+🥒 What is Tzatziki Sauce?

 Tzatziki is a traditional Greek dip made with a base of creamy yogurt, mixed with grated cucumber, garlic, lemon juice, olive oil, and fresh herbs such as dill or mint.
-The yogurt provides a tangy, creamy texture, while the cucumber adds a crisp freshness and the garlic and herbs bring a burst of flavor to the dip.
+It can be served as a dip with Homemade Pita Bread or crackers, used as a sauce for grilled meats, or spread on sandwiches and Greek Chicken Gyros!

-🥘 Ingredients
+🛒 Ingredients

 - Place grated cucumber in a fine mesh strainer, pressing down on it to remove moisture.